udoprog/udoprog.github.io/_posts/2018-02-19-porting-rust-to-wasm.md

 ```

 So [`nom`] depends on [`memchr`], an interface to the [`memchr` libc function].
-That makes sense, since `nom` wants to scan for characters as quickly as possible.
+That makes sense. `nom` wants to scan for characters as quickly as possible.
-Unfortunately it makes it - and everything depending on it - seemingly unusable in `wasm` right now.
+Unfortunately that makes `nom` and everything depending on it unusable in `wasm` right now.

 [`memchr`]: https://crates.io/crates/memchr
 [`memchr` libc function]: https://linux.die.net/man/3/memchr